RajeshGurrala/KurtGeiger/README.md

 INRO- This is a JAVA based maven framework.
 It has 2 BDD test scenarios developed for a popular online fashion brand, KurtGeiger.
 Recommended IDE for the project is Intellij.
 Project has been developed and tested on a windows platform. tools used in the project- Selenium, Cucumber, JUnit and Hamcrest.

-PROJECT STRUCTURE: partial page Object model
+PROJECT STRUCTURE: partial page Object model.
 Under the SRC lies 2 directories; I) main and II) test

 I) main has Pages and Support packages.
 Pages house all the classes that pertain to web pages.
 Support has 3 classes; 1) BaseClass, 2) ElementUtils and 3) WebModel